 - Stunt Kites for beginners have to be easy to fly, be capable of all basic moves and they shouldn’t be too sensitive to control and steer either.

 - A beginner kite should fly consistently in all areas of the wind’s power zone.

 - Most beginners are far away from tricks and freestyle flying, for that reason a pure freestyle stunt kite is not recommended as a very first kite.

 - Always have a look at the whole package and its contents.
 It is important that stunt kites for beginners come with a good set of braided flying lines, two hand straps (not reels) and a decent kite bag to store your lines and kite.

 The Colours-in-motion (CIM) range ticks all the right boxes for a great experience for a stunt kite novice.
 Read more …

-Terms used to define sport kite parts of a dual line or delta kite.
-Addition: The upright spar in the middle is called “spine”.
-APA-Connectors are also called “spreader connectors”.
+Terms used to define kite parts of a dual line stunt or sport kite.